carrievo/reading-notes/class-06.md

         - ul
         - script
         - you can access/update its content using properties such as *textContent* and *innerHTML* or DOM manupulation techniques.
-        - this can contant multiple text nodes and child elements that are siblings of each other.
+        - this can content multiple text nodes and child elements that are siblings of each other.
     3. Attribute
         - not children of the element that carries them but they are a part of that element (being a part of h1 and script).
     4. Text nodes
         - text nodes cannot have children and no other branches can come off of it.
-        - refer to Duckett 187 model for DOM tree illustration.
+        - *refer to Duckett pg187 model for DOM tree illustration.*

 - You can select element nodes by their *id* or *class* attributes, by tag name, or using CSS selector syntax.